 I joined this profession after 28 years in another profession.
 Knew it was getting time to retire, and started a skills assessment.
 What did I do daily that I could do when I grew up?
-Well, sarcasm isn't a marketable skill in the private sector, but DRIVING?
-That I could do.
+Well, sarcasm and profanity aren't really marketable skills in the private sector, but DRIVING?
+That I did pretty much all day, every day.
 Didn't hurt that I had a brother doing this for over a decade that said "Hey, you could always drive a truck.
 I mean, if I can do it... "

-Worked about a year and a half doing OTR regional, home every weekend.
-Learned, a lot.
-Missed my family, a lot.
+Worked about a year and a half doing OTR regional, home every weekend for 32 hours (add in one hour each way to terminal).
+Learned.
+A lot.
+Missed my family.
+A lot.
 Got paid by the mile, NOT a lot.
 Ended up finding a gig with a company that hired me for local driving, home every day, paid by the hour, tractor and trailer shop on site for prompt and effective repairs.
 Jumped at the chance and haven't looked back.
 After two years of local work, I climbed back into a sleeper, and am running OTR Regional Midwest pulling intermodal and dry van loads.
 Happy as a clam again.

 I do dabble a bit in training drivers that come over to our company, as a polisher / finisher for folks that need some extra one on one training time to get them fully smoothed out and ready for solo.